GaragePixel/wonkey/CODE_OF_CONDUCT.md

 Welcome to the Wonkey Discord!
 This server is dedicated to the evolution and advancement of the Sibly language family, with a focus on Monkey2/Wonkey and its upcoming successor.
 Our goal is to foster a high-quality, productive, and focused environment for language development, project sharing, and technical discussion.

 This project is open-source, funded directly by its maintainer, and free for all.
 Please note: open-source languages take years to achieve real recognition.
-This community is here to accelerate that process—by discussing the language, platforms, and the amazing projects built with them.
+This community is here to accelerate that process, by discussing the language, platforms, and the amazing projects built with them.

 ---